postwait/esoteric-curio/content/writes/top-5-software-to-saas-culture-shocks.md

+---
-title: Top 5 "software to saas" culture shocks.
+title: "Top 5 'software to saas' culture shocks."
 date: 2011-03-02 02:54:54
-tags:
+type: post
+categories:
 - Damaged Bits
-- OpenSolaris
-- PostgreSQL
+- Advice
 ---

 At OmniTI, I've been a part of writing a lot of open source software, my fair share of closed source software.
 Some of it has been shipped and some of it has been operated as a service.
 While it is possible (and quite useful) to take what one learns in one scenario and apply it to another, some things simply translate poorly.